adamjgrant/kickstart-modal/README.md

 # [Demo](http://codepen.io/ajkochanowicz/pen/peuFE)

 A clever and highly useful trick to creating a modal with just one html element.
+Clocks in at under 1kb and intuitively uses basic jQuery to operate.

 Quick Start
 -----------